Using Visualization For Goal-Setting

-Visualization is the process of creating a visual image or mentally rehearsing something to learn new skills or improve performance.
-When we see something, our brains constantly work to make sense of it.
-Researchers aren’t sure of exactly what happens inside the brain during visualization, but many people use this idea to set and achieve their goals.
-Read on to learn more about using visualization for goal setting.
+Visualization is the process of creating an image in your mind's eye or mentally rehearsing something to learn new skills or improve performance.
+Researchers aren’t sure of exactly what happens in the brain during visualization, but studies have suggested that the practice may help people set and achieve their goals.
+Read on to learn more about using visualization for goal-setting.

 Visualization and the brain

 It may be easy to misunderstand what visualization is.
 It is not the same thing as thinking something into happening or some kind of magic trick.
-Visualization is a way of setting goals and making small improvements and smart decisions to reach them slowly.
+Instead, visualization is a way of setting goals and making small improvements and smart decisions to reach them slowly.

 One of the areas where visualization has been extensively studied is in athletics.
-Some studies show that visualization can increase motivation, coordination, and concentration.
-It’s even a common practice of some Olympic athletes.
+Some studies suggest that visualization may increase motivation, coordination, and concentration, potentially resulting in improved performance.
+It’s even a common practice of some Olympic athletes, though almost anyone may be able to benefit from this technique.

-Visualization allows anyone to focus on their goals and work toward meeting them.
+Visualization may help a person focus on their goals and work toward meeting them.
 Generally, you can begin by visualizing the desired outcome.
 What are you hoping to achieve?
 How will you feel when you get there?
 What will it look like?
 Create as detailed an image as possible so you know what you’re working toward.

 It’s important to note that visualization does not guarantee success and doesn’t mean you don’t have to work hard.
 Visualizing success is not magic, but it is a way to help yourself make positive behavioral changes and help you meet your goals.

-There are many ways you can practice visualization or mental imagery.
-While much visualization relies on what happens inside your head, there are ways to help you create the proper images in your mind.
-Here are some ideas for visualization exercises to get started.
+There are many ways you can practice visualization or mental imagery, and there are some tips that may help you create the most effective images in your mind.
+Here are some ideas to help you get started.

 Write down your goals

-Whether you use Post-It notes and hang them on the wall where you can see them every day or write them conveniently in your journal, writing down your goals can help you keep them straight and give you a roadmap for progress.
-You can also write your goals on a stack of notecards, with one goal per card.
+Whether you use Post-It notes or a journal, writing down your goals can help you keep them in mind and give you a roadmap for progress.
+You can also write your goals—or the smaller steps required to meet one larger goal—on a stack of notecards, with one goal or step per card.
 Then, read through your cards every day.
-When you accomplish a goal, throw the notecard away or hang it up on your wall so you can see your progress.
+When you accomplish a goal, you might hang it up on your wall so you can see your progress.

 Mentally rehearse